Indianapolis Monthly Support Meetings

 Anyone who has experienced chronic Lyme disease and its associated infections can attest to the devastating emotional, cognitive, muscular/skeletal, and organ damage caused by Lyme.
 After years of treatment, everyone needs hope that the body can heal.
 ILC is responding to the many requests for testimonies of therapies that have helped individuals address cognitive dysfunction, nerve/soft tissue damage, vision and hearing sensitivity, and emotional trauma.

-Come Saturday and explore various therapies that have helped many former Lyme patients get back their life.
-This is part one or a three part series with local practitioners addressing visual/cognitive rehabilitation as well as regenerative nerve/soft tissue injury treatments.
+Saturday (in the video): explore various therapies that have helped many former Lyme patients get back their life.
+This is part one of a three part series with local practitioners addressing visual/cognitive rehabilitation as well as regenerative nerve/soft tissue injury treatments.

 Saturday will also be helpful to those on the front end of their Lyme journey.
 All welcome.